Sergiu Hanca: Return to Târgu Mureș

 During mid-2012, Hanca was brought back by his former youth side FCM Târgu Mureș.
 He made 22 appearances and scored two goals during the 2013–14 season, as his team achieved promotion to the Liga I.

 On 8 July 2015, Hanca won his first career trophy after his club—which was renamed ASA Târgu Mureș—defeated FC Steaua București 1–0 in the Supercupa României.
 He recorded his debut in European competitions on 6 August 2015, starting in a 2–1 away victory over Saint-Étienne in the Europa League play-off round.

 Dinamo București

 On 8 January 2016, Hanca signed a three-and-a-half-year contract with fellow Liga I team Dinamo București.
 He made his official debut for "the Red Dogs" in a 1–0 league win over Botoșani, on 14 February.
 On 17 May, he started in the Cupa României final played against CFR Cluj, which Dinamo lost 4–5 at the penalty shootout.

 Hanca scored his first goal on 17 October 2016, in a 2–1 victory against Universitatea Craiova in the Liga I. On the 30th the next month, he converted a penalty in a 3–1 derby defeat of FC Steaua București.
 On 20 May 2017, he won the Cupa Ligii trophy after his side defeated ACS Poli Timișoara 2–0 in the final.

+Cracovia

+Sergiu Hanca joined Cracovia in January 2019, transferring from Dinamo București for a fee reportedly around €60,000.
+His debut for Cracovia in February 2019 he scored the winning goal in a 2–1 victory over Piast Gliwice.
+His performances made him one of the team’s top contributors, and ahead of a season he was named captain of Cracovia reflecting his importance on and off the pitch.

+By mid‑2022, after roughly three and a half seasons, he had made around 115 appearances, scored 19 goals, and provided 20 assists for Cracovia in all competitions, according to Romanian media reporting his departure.

+In summer 2022, Hanca left Cracovia and returned to Romania.